ivysanchez/DATA3402.Spring.2025/Labs/Final Project/README.md

 ### Training

-* How you trained: Models were trained using scikit-learn and XGBoost libraries within a Google Colab environment.
+* Models were trained using scikit-learn and XGBoost libraries.
-* How did training take: Training times varied depending on the model complexity, with XGBoost taking the longest when doing hyperparameter tuning.
+* Training times varied depending on the model complexity, with XGBoost taking the longest when doing hyperparameter tuning.
-* Training curves (loss vs epoch for test/train): Training curves were not explicitly generated in this analysis.
+* Training curves were not explicitly generated in this analysis.
-* How did you decide to stop training: Models were trained until convergence using default settings or until the best hyperparameters were found using GridSearchCV.
+* Models were trained until convergence using default settings or until the best hyperparameters were found using GridSearchCV.
-* Any difficulties?
-How did you resolve them?: No major difficulties were encountered other than long computational times.
+* No major difficulties were encountered other than long computational times.

 ### Performance Comparison
 * Key performance metric(s): Accuracy, Precision, Recall, F1 Score, and ROC AUC were used to evaluate model performance.
 The F1 score was chosen as the primary metric for model selection due to its balance between precision and recall.